kubernetes/autoscaler/vertical-pod-autoscaler/docs/quickstart.md

 In order to use it, you need to insert a *Vertical Pod Autoscaler* resource for each controller that you want to have automatically computed resource requirements.
 This will be most commonly a **Deployment**.
-There are five modes in which *VPAs* operate:
+There are six modes in which *VPAs* operate:

 - `"Auto"` [__deprecated__]: VPA assigns resource requests on pod creation as well as updates them on existing pods using the preferred update mechanism.
 Currently, this is